uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/tables.rst

        :term:`homogeneous <Homogeneous data>` data.

    * - soa_table_
-     - Dense heterogeneous table which data are stored column-by-column in list of contiguous arrays (structure-of-arrays format).
+     - Dense heterogeneous table which data are stored column-by-column in a list of contiguous arrays (structure-of-arrays format).

    * - aos_table_
      - Dense heterogeneous table which data are stored as one contiguous block of memory (array-of-structures format).

    * - csr_table_
-     - Sparse homogeneous table which data stored in compressed sparse row (CSR) format.
+     - Sparse homogeneous table which data are stored in compressed sparse row (CSR) format.

 .. _table_api: